rkiel/aws-utilities/docs/CODECOMMIT.md

 At this point, you would think we were all set and ready to clone the repository using SSH.
 But alas, there is one remaining road block.
 Remember back in Step 2, we created our cryptologic keys to use a passphrase?
 That means each time SSH uses the private key, it will need the passphrase to decrypt it.
 And in Step 3, we configured SSH to use our private key when accessing a CodeCommit URL.
 So, whenever we use certain `git` commands, such as `clone`, `pull`, or `push`, they will cause SSH to prompt us for the passphrase.
 This will get annoying real fast.
 We can get around this by using the [SSH Agent](https://www.ssh.com/ssh/agent) to keep track of our private keys and passphrases.

-The `codecommit clone` tool uses the SSH CLI tool [ssh-add](https://www.ssh.com/ssh/add) to interact with the SSH Agent.
+The `awscc clone` tool uses the SSH CLI tool [ssh-add](https://www.ssh.com/ssh/add) to interact with the SSH Agent.
 First, it uses the `-l` option to get a list of all the private keys the SSH Agent is tracking passphrases.
 And second, if our newly created private key is not included in that list, it will prompt us to enter the passphrase.

 ```bash
 ssh-add -l